A topic from the subject of Quantification in Chemistry.

 Applications

-• Drug product analysis: Quantitative analysis is used to determine the amount of active ingredient in a drug product, to ensure that the product meets the required specifications.
+• Drug product analysis: Determining the active ingredient amount in a drug product to ensure it meets specifications.

-• Research and development: Quantitative analysis is used in research and development to study the properties of new drug candidates, to optimize drug formulations, and to develop new analytical methods.
+• Research and development: Studying new drug candidates' properties, optimizing drug formulations, and developing new analytical methods.

 Conclusion